 Four varieties of guar are available, including the recent Texas Tech releases Matador and Monument, and all may be planted up to about July 4 in the South Plains although June 20th would be more favorable.
 Seed sources are pretty well limited to the contractor or Grass Seed Services in Littlefield, which oversees production of Matador and Monument.
 West Texas Guar currently maintains Kinman and Lewis.
 Some Santa Cruz might also be available.
-Some producers have reported field losses on Monument due to stalk breakage, and this variety does not hold up well if planted late and conditions turn moist (unknown disease affects pods, etc.).
+Producers and Texas AgriLife Extension Service staff have reported field losses on Monument due to stalk breakage and disease problems, and this variety does not hold up well if planted late and conditions turn moist (unknown disease affects pods, etc.).

 Be sure of high quality guar seed that is free of morningglories.
-Some guar seed in the past couple of years has had low germination so be sure that year of production (preferably at least 2005) and germination are acceptable.
-Field observations in 1999 suggest that Lewis is slightly earlier in maturity than Kinman and particularly Santa Cruz.
+Some guar seed in the past couple of years has had low germination so be sure that year of production (preferably at least 2006) and germination are acceptable.
+Field observations since 1999 suggest that Lewis is slightly earlier in maturity than Kinman and particularly Santa Cruz.
 Date from the early 1980s suggest that Lewis outyields Kinman, but we are unsure of yields in Santa Cruz due to poor seed quality when variety trials were conducted in the past.
 Dryland guar yields under average conditions are about 400-1,000 lbs./A, and somewhat higher for irrigated.

 Guar input costs at this point are minimal and this should be considered when looking at gross and net return potential.
-No dryland guar in the South Plains in 1998-2006 that I know of required treatment for diseases or insects.
+No dryland guar in the South Plains in 1998-2007 that I know of required treatment for diseases or insects, but Monument has had problems as noted above (we are not sure what the problem is).
 Guar appears suitable for narrower row spacings, especially the non-branching Lewis and Monument varieties.
-Seed costs run about \$0.50-0.70/lb, and seeding rates for dryland should target 5-8 lbs./A, the higher end as conditions are more favorable or as row spacing narrows.
+In the past seed costs run about \$0.50-0.70/lb., but contractors may supply the seed if you agree to sign a contract, and seeding rates for dryland should target 5-8 lbs./A, the higher end as conditions are more favorable or as row spacing narrows.
+West Texas Guar now recommends that producers go ahead and use the higher seeding rate on dryland.

+Guar is a legume, but getting it to nodulate very well has been difficult.
 Ideally guar seed should be inoculated with guar-specific Rhizobium preferably one that has a sticker to adhere the inoculum to the seed for best results, although we have not had good success obtaining desired nodulation.
-Becker Underwood (Ames, IA, 800.232.5907) manufactures guar specific seedbox inoculant, but supplies are short in 2007.
-West Texas Guar also has carries non-specific crop inoculant for the seed, Vigro, produced by Sono Ag. in Plainview, that can be used for guar.
+Becker Underwood (Ames, IA, 800.232.5907) has manufactured guar specific seedbox inoculant in the past, but supplies are short in 2008.
+West Texas Guar also has carries non-specific crop inoculant for the seed that can be used for guar.
 Some growers have reported satisfactory nodulation with this product since 2003, and we hope that we can figure out how to get consistent results with the product.
 Keep in mind that planting into hot, dry soils is not conducive to developing nodulation regardless of the product.